Dorian closes in on Bahamas as dangerous Category 5 storm

 Over two or three days, the slow-moving hurricane could dump as much as 4 feet (1 meter) of rain, unleash devastating winds and whip up a dangerous storm surge, said private meteorologist Ryan Maue, seconding some of the most reliable computer models.

-Government spokesman Kevin Harris said Dorian was expected to impact some 73,000 residents and 21,000 homes.
-Authorities closed airports for The Abaco Islands, Grand Bahama and Bimini, but Lynden Pindling International Airport at the capital of Nassau remained open.
+Government spokesman Kevin Harris said Dorian was expected to affect 73,000 residents and 21,000 homes.
+Authorities closed airports for The Abaco Islands, Grand Bahama and Bimini, but Lynden Pindling International Airport in the capital of Nassau remained open.

-Jeffrey Allen, who lives in Freeport on Grand Bahama, said he had learned after several storms that sometimes predictions of damage don’t materialize, but he still takes precautions.
+Jeffrey Allen, who lives in Freeport on Grand Bahama, said he had learned after several storms that damage predictions sometimes don’t materialize, but he still takes precautions.

 “It’s almost as if you wait with anticipation, hoping that it’s never as bad as they say it will be.
 However, you prepare for the worst nonetheless,” he said.